akanchha-rani/dice-game/README.md

 This project is ideal for beginners to understand JavaScript fundamentals, DOM manipulation, and event-driven programming in a fun way.

+## 📖 Project Overview

+The Dice Game randomly generates numbers between 1 and 6 for two players.
+Each number corresponds to a dice image.
+The player with the higher number wins, and the result is displayed instantly on the screen.

+The game logic runs:

+Automatically on page refresh OR

+On a button click (if implemented)

 ## 📌 Features